Pit River Tribe: History

-The movement of white emigrants into Pit River territory caused more and more Pit River displacement and changes to the environment.
-The emigrants often had no respect for the delicate balance of nature, grazing their cattle and horses in prime hunting and gathering areas.
-A steady flow of emigrants arrived determined to occupy Pit River land and began the process of confiscating and fencing off the land.
+The movement of emigrants into Pit River territory caused more and more Pit River displacement and changes to the environment.
+A steady flow of emigrants arrived and continued to occupy Pit River land and began the process of confiscating and fencing off the land.

 1850s - European-American immigrant expansion interest and activity in Pit River region began.
-The US government, military forces, and settlers invaded, attacked, displaced, and killed the majority of Pit River Indians, with no treaties or compensation made for land seized.
+The US government, military forces, and settlers attacked, displaced, and killed the majority of Pit River Indians, with no treaties or compensation made for land seized.

-Regionally (intensifying in the mid 1850s), the European invaders destroyed most of the Pit River natives, and their way of life.
-The Pit Rivers (and virtually all California indigenous bands) were repeatedly abused, killed, and brutally massacred, as the invaders raided village after village in countless incidents, including some more well-known battles, such as the "Wintoon War" and the "Pit River War".
+Regionally (intensifying in the mid 1850s), some more well-known battles, such as the "Wintoon War" and the "Pit River War" took place.

-Here is one account of some of those ruthless attacks: "War was declared on the Indians in 1858.
+Here is one account of some of those battles: "War was declared on the Indians in 1858.
 General William Kibbe and Captain I. G. Messec led military and civilian soldiers against the Indians from Trinity County all the way to the Fall River Valley.
 These soldiers were known as Kibbe's Guards and were ruthless, efficient Indian killers."
 Many Indians surrendered under the threat of death or starvation, others were captured, untold numbers were killed, and their villages and food supplies were destroyed in the battles.

 In 1859, 700 captured Pit River Indians were forcibly taken to the Round Valley Reservation in Mendocino County for internment.
 The number of soldiers reported killed in the attacks varies; one account mentions 25, while another mentions 90.
 The main war ended in 1859.
-Although the vast majority of Pit River Indians had been killed or forcibly moved out of the area, some remained, hidden away, and over 500 of those who were sent away eventually returned to their homeland, only to find white settlers taking over more and more property.
+Although the vast majority of Pit River Indians had been killed or forcibly moved out of the area, some remained, hidden away, and over 500 of those who were sent away eventually returned to their homeland, only to find settlers taking over more and more property.

 By 1868, the US Army under General George Crook took control of many upriver Achoma areas.
-Many stories of brutal massacres and senseless racist killings of Pit River people have been handed down through the oral tradition.
+Many stories of brutal massacres and killings of Pit River people have been handed down through the oral tradition.
 The Pit River area was also impacted by economic factors.
 Government timber land went on sale in 1878, and allowed the purchase of up to 160 acres at $2.50 an acre.
 Outlying areas were victim to a speculative boom as a result, and large tracts of land passed into private hands.
 The area was subsequently heavily logged.
 The over-harvesting of timber in Big Bend region remains an ecological problem today.
 Most of the once vast and diverse forests in the area have been destroyed by clear-cutting and other industrial logging practices and replaced by tree farms.